AngleProtocol/angle-docs/core-module/faq.md

 ## Is there any risk specific to the Core module?

-As well as the global risks detailed [here](../global-faq.md#is-there-any-risk), the Core module relies on hedging agents covering its reserves, and SLPs over-collateralizing it.
+On top of the smart contract risks, the Core module relies on hedging agents covering its reserves, and SLPs over-collateralizing it.
 If the Core module is not covered or over-collateralized enough, it could be under the risk of not having enough collateral to back the stablecoins issued.
 However, even in this situation a failure of the protocol is unlikely as it would require all stablecoin holders to want to burn at the same time.

 ## Additional information and resources about the Core module